-Dr. Alexander van Akkooi is a board-certified surgical oncologist specializing in melanoma and sarcoma and practicing at the Netherlands Cancer Institute – Antoni van Leeuwenhoek (NCI-AVL) in Amsterdam.
-Dr van Akkooi is the current chairman of the EORTC (European Organization for Research and Treatment of Cancer) Melanoma Group.
-He is the head of the NCI-AVL Skin Cancer and Melanoma Unit.
-Dr van Akkooi has published over 150 peer-reviewed papers in high-impact journals, including NEJM, Lancet, Lancet Oncology, Cell, Nature Medicine, among others, and has presented at numerous international meetings.
-He is a member of the European Society for Medical Oncology, Society for Melanoma Research, and American Society of Clinical Oncology.
+Prof. Dr. Alexander van Akkooi is a board-certified surgical oncologist specializing in cutaneous oncology (melanoma and non-melanoma skin cancer, particularly Merkel Cell Carcinoma) at the Melanoma Institute Australia, University of Sydney and Royal Prince Alfred Hospital.
+He is the immediate past-chairman of the EORTC (European Organization for Research and Treatment of Cancer) Melanoma Group.
+Prof. Dr. van Akkooi has published over 225 peer-reviewed papers (H index 40) in high-impact journals, including NEJM, Lancet, Lancet Oncology, Cell, Nature Medicine, among others, and has presented at numerous international meetings.
+He is a member of the European Society for Medical Oncology (ESMO), Society for Melanoma Research (SMR), and American Society of Clinical Oncology (ASCO).

-Dr. van Akkooi is on the Advisory Board of & has received Consultancy Honoraria from Amgen, Bristol-Myers Squibb, Novartis, MSD-Merck, Merck-Pfizer, Sanofi, 4SC.
-He also reports Research Grants from Amgen, Novartis, Merck-Pfizer which were all paid to NCI-AVL.
+Prof. Dr. van Akkooi is on the Advisory Board of and has received Consultancy Honoraria from Amgen, Bristol-Myers Squibb, MSD-Merck, Merck-Pfizer, Neracare, Novartis, Pierre Fabre, Provectus, Sanofi, Sirius Medical, 4SC.
+He also reports Research Grants from Amgen and Merck-Pfizer, which were all paid to his institute.

 Recent Contributions to PracticeUpdate:

-- Improved Risk Prediction Calculator for Sentinel Node Positivity in Melanoma
+- Practice Patterns for Positive Sentinel Lymph Node in Head and Neck Melanoma

 - Neoadjuvant Relatlimab and Nivolumab for Resectable Melanoma